abdel792/closerMag/readme.md

 * This add-on is compatible with versions of NVDA from 2019.3 until 2021.3.

+## Changes for version 21.08.1 ##

+* Reduced the size of the add-on and included the download and installation of the external libraries from the "installTasks.py" module.

 ## Changes for version 21.08 ##

 * Initial version.